 I haven't had a real/live use case to use Workflow as of yet, but this is at the top of my list to use when it comes to building a voice app for Amazon Alexa or Google Assistant.

-After playing around with the platform, it feels like using the likes of tools that help build chatbots (like Manychat) and feels quite easy to build conditional-based voice apps.
+After playing around with this no code platform, it feels like using the likes of tools that help build chatbots (like Manychat) and feels quite easy to build conditional-based voice apps.

 It uses "Drag-and'Drop" with pre-defined features to help accelerate the process of building a working voice app.
 In addition, they have a good resource of tutorials to learn how to use Workflow effectively.